DataDog/integrations-core/go_expvar/README.md

         #  - "tag_name1:tag_value1"
 ```

 If you don't configure a `metrics` list, the Agent will still collect most memstat metrics.
-Use `metrics` to tell the Agent which extra memstat metrics to collect, and which expvar vars you want to collect.
+Use `metrics` to tell the Agent which extra memstat metrics and which expvar vars to collect.

 Restart the Agent to begin sending expvar metrics to Datadog.